microsoft/qsharp-runtime/src/QirRuntime/README.md

 ## Build

 ### Prerequisites

 The QirRuntime project is using CMake (3.17) + Ninja(1.10.0) + Clang++(11.0.0).
 Other versions of the tools might work but haven't been tested.
 Only x64 architecture is supported.
-For runing the PowerShell scripts below use the powershell core (`pwsh`), e.g. [this one](https://github.com/PowerShell/PowerShell/releases/download/v7.1.2/PowerShell-7.1.2-win-x64.msi), not the inbox PowerShell.
+For running the PowerShell scripts below use [PowerShell Core or PowerShell 7+ (`pwsh`)](https://github.com/PowerShell/PowerShell), not the inbox PowerShell.

-To install prerequisite tools for building the QIR runtime, you can set the `ENABLE_QIRRUNTIME` environment variable to the string `"true"` and run [`prerequisites.ps1`](prerequisites.ps1), or manually install pre-reqs with the steps listed below (Windows steps rely on [Chocolatey](https://chocolatey.org/) for installation).
+To install prerequisite tools for building the QIR runtime, you can set the `ENABLE_QIRRUNTIME` environment variable to the string `"true"` and run [`prerequisites.ps1`](prerequisites.ps1), or manually install pre-reqs with the steps listed below.
+Note that on Windows, this script relies on the [Chocolatey package manager](https://chocolatey.org/), while on macOS, `prerequisites.ps1` relies on the [`brew` package manager](https://brew.sh).

 #### Windows pre-reqs